kaylab78/work-day-scheduler/README.md

 In order to access this repository, the user needs to close it from GitHub using the command "git clone git@github.com:kaylab78/work-day-scheduler.git" in their command line interface.

 ## Usage
+To view the repository in GitHub, [click here](https://github.com/kaylab78/work-day-scheduler).

+To view the deployed website, [click here](https://kaylab78.github.io/work-day-scheduler/).

 ## Credits
 The [original starter code](https://github.com/coding-boot-camp/super-disco) for this project was cloned from Xandromus.